Growing Membership and Varying Activities Top the List of Club Concerns

 “Clubs of all sizes and in all regions are facing similar issues and trends,” said Kevin Reilly, JD, CPA, CGMA, a PBMares partner who has led the Firm’s Club Services Team for more than 20 years.
 “The differences start to show when you take a look at spending per member and the age of the typical member,” Reilly continued.
 R. Todd Swisher, CPA, a PBMares partner and leader of the Firm’s Hospitality Team adds, “Clubs are responding to pressures such as the country’s changing demographic.
 As a result, they are becoming more family-friendly and expanding their offerings and facilities to attract younger members.”

-Additional highlights of the 64th edition of Clubs in Town & Country include:
+Additional highlights of Clubs in Town & Country include:

 - Total country club revenue increased 68% from 1999 to 2018